2010 Chechen Parliament attack: Attack

 According to the Russian investigation, the attack began around 08:45 local time (04:45 UTC) on 19 October, when three men carrying Kalashnikov assault rifles and wearing combat and sand camouflage gear arrived in a Lada taxi at the grounds of the fenced off parliamentary complex.
 The militants told the driver to follow the deputies' cars, claiming to be bodyguards running late.
-When the taxi approached the front gate, the three jumped out and headed towards the entrance, opening fire at the two police officers manning the checkpoint as they ran.
+When the taxi approached the front gate, the three jumped out and headed towards the entrance, opening fire at the two policemen manning the checkpoint as they ran.
 One policeman was killed and another was severely injured.
 One of the militants detonated his explosive device near the gates of the complex, while the others managed to enter the parliament building, where they opened fire and killed another policeman guarding the building as well as a parliamentary administrative manager.
 Six policemen and eleven civilians were wounded.
 A fierce firefight then ensued, in which at least two rocket-propelled grenades were discharged.
 Several people, mostly parliament employees, received shrapnel wounds.
 Meanwhile, people in the building had either escaped to the third floor or been evacuated.

 Following the initial attack, an operation to eliminate the rebels was launched, with President Ramzan Kadyrov personally in charge.
 The operation lasted 15–20 minutes.
 The militants broke into the unguarded parliament building but failed to get further than the ground floor, as Chechen Interior Ministry troops from the special police squad Terek entered the building through another entrance and blocked the staircase.
 Trapped, the militants kept shooting until they ran out of ammunition and then blew themselves up with bombs.
 Five Terek personnel were hospitalised.
 Initially it was reported that four militants were killed during the operation, citing the deputy head of the Interior Ministry of Chechnya, Roman Edilov.
 However, later investigators reported that three militants took part in the attack and all of them blew themselves up, the last two to avoid capture.